EndPointCorp/end-point-blog/2013/01/14/camp-tools.html.md

 fi
 ```

-That's all it takes.
+That’s all it takes.
 Have you a camp-y shell script, function, or alias?
 Please share in the comments!